We are committed to:

 Involving children (0 -12yrs) in decision making

 Council began to involve children in decision making and active citizenship in 2006.
-This was in response to an Inquiry into Children, Young People and the Built Environment.
 The NSW Commission for Children and Young People approached Council to investigate how local governments can harness children's capacity to create child-friendly environments.
 Since then Council has involved and listened to children on a number of projects.